Looking for a way to organize your kids’ Nerf gun collection? Try this space-saving Nerf wall.

 Finishing Touches

-However, you can add stenciled lettering above the wall such as “In Case of Zombie Attack” or whatever quote you’d prefer.
+To make your wall stand out, consider adding stenciled lettering above it, such as "In Case of Zombie Attack" or whatever quote you'd prefer.

 Nerf Wall Configurations